“The Roadrunner Tour”

 Our guided tour will visit some of southeast Arizona’s most sought after birding locations, from the the highest peak in the Santa Catalina mountains (Mount Lemmon) to Madera Canyon in the Coronado National Forest.

-Arizona is loaded with spectacular desert landscapes, in addition to a mix of habitats from the city to the high mountains.
+Arizona is filled with spectacular desert landscapes, in addition to a mix of habitats from the urban fringe to the high mountains.
 We will minimize our walking distances as best as possible to maximize our birding opportunities closer to the vehicle.

 What species can be spotted?